sungheeyun/sungheeyun.github.io/_pages/about.md

 Co-Founder &amp; CTO of Erudio Bio, Inc.,
-Co-Founder &amp; CEO of Erudio Bio Korea, Inc., the Leader of Silicon Valley Privacy Preserving AI Forum (K-PAI), and
+Co-Founder &amp; CEO of Erudio Bio Korea, Inc., the Leader of Silicon Valley Privacy Preserving AI Forum (K-PAI), CGO &amp; Global Managing Partner of LULUMEDIC, AI-Korean Medicine Integration Initiative Task Force Member of The Association of Korean Medicine, and
 KFAS-Salzburg Global Leadership Initiative Fellow of Salzburg Global Semianr.
 His extensive experience in semiconductor and AI technologies includes notable contributions at Samsung Semiconductor, where he developed AI and optimization tools for chip design and manufacturing, followed by impactful work at Amazon.com where his innovations led to a $200M revenue increase through the Amazon Mobile Shopping App.